Skip to content

 3. Your team needs to rename the `user_status` column to `account_state` in the primary database.
 The lead developer plans to run `ALTER TABLE users RENAME COLUMN user_status TO account_state;` during the next Argo CD sync.
 You block the PR, explaining that this will cause an outage during the rolling deployment.
 Why will a simple rename cause an outage in Kubernetes, and how should the team apply the expand-contract pattern to execute this change safely?

 A simple rename causes an outage because Kubernetes rolling deployments run old and new pod versions simultaneously.
-The old pods still running during the rollout will attempt to query the user_status column, which no longer exists, causing them to crash immediately.
-The expand-contract pattern solves this by breaking the change into phases.
-First, you expand by adding the new account_state column.
-Next, you deploy application code that writes to both columns.
-Finally, once all pods are updated and data is backfilled, you contract by removing the old user_status column.
-This ensures every version of the application can safely interact with the database schema at any given moment.
+The older pods still running during the rollout will attempt to query the user_status column, which no longer exists, causing them to fail as soon as they hit that code path.
+The expand-contract pattern solves this by breaking the change into additive phases, starting with expanding the schema to include the new account_state column.
+Next, you deploy application code that writes to both columns, and finally, once all pods are updated and data is backfilled, you contract by removing the old user_status column.
+This incremental approach ensures every version of the application can safely interact with the database schema at any given moment.

 4. At 3:00 AM, the primary RDS instance in `us-east-1a` suffers a hardware failure.
 The database is configured for Multi-AZ, and a standby exists in `us-east-1b`.
 The failover completes in 60 seconds, but your Kubernetes pods continue throwing connection errors for 5 minutes before recovering.
 Assuming the pods are using an ExternalName Service pointing to the RDS endpoint, what caused this extended downtime, and how does Kubernetes eventually resolve the connection?